Keana Nadeshiko Rice Mask Review

 Keana Nadeshiko Rice Mask Results

 While we often associate larger looking pores with oily skin, dryness and dehydration can actually be the secret culprit.
 The oils and essences in the Keana Nadeshiko Rice Mask hydrate the skin, while the rice-derived ceramides help restore the skin’s natural barrier so that the skin can actually retain that moisture.
 This stops the skin from over-producing sebum in an attempt to prevent damage.
 Finally, the moisturizing and elasticity-boosting ingredients in these masks all help to firm the skin.
-This helps with pores because a lack of elasticity can cause the skin around the pores to droop, making them appear larger.
+A lack of elasticity can cause the skin around the pores to droop, making them appear larger.
 Firm, well-hydrated skin is firmer, which helps refine its overall texture.

 Personally, I’ve been a fan of any rice based extracts for a long time, so I was prepared to like these.
 But do all these ingredients actually work?
 I can report that after using these masks, I wake up to visibly smaller pores, so I can definitely say that these are worth trying out if pores are your concern.
 While I have only used up one pack so far, I plan to get a second.
 I really like the idea of keeping my pores under control by doing an intensive pore-minimizing treatment once or twice a week.

 If you’re interested in more Japanese-made skincare based on rice extracts, check out our roundup of the Kikumasamune Kome to Hakko (Rice and Fermentation) line!
-Made by the famous sake brand, this line consists of a super-gentle cleansing balm and an all-in-one moisturizer, and are an easy way to get skin-nourishing fermented rice in your routine.
+Made by the famous sake brand, this line consists of a super-gentle cleansing balm and an all-in-one moisturizer.
+They’re an easy way to get skin-nourishing fermented rice in your routine.